pmndrs/zustand/readme.md

 ```
 And the best part?
 It’s a no-fuss solution with almost no learning curve.
 In just a few lines of code, you can start managing your state like a pro, without the usual bloated setup.

 ⚠️ Note: This guide focuses on JavaScript usage.
-If you’re working with TypeScript, be sure to check out our dedicated TypeScript Usage section for detailed instructions.
+If you’re working with TypeScript, be sure to check out our dedicated [**TypeScript Usage Section**](#typescript-usage) for detailed instructions.

 Ready To Give It a Try?
 [Check It Out Here](https://githubbox.com/pmndrs/zustand/tree/main/examples/demo).